Hiking the Robber’s Roost Trail, Custer State Park

 Hiking the Robber’s Roost Trail

-When we arrived at our trailhead, the sun was shining brightly and continued to do so…for the remainder of the afternoon.
-We had many opportunities for viewing the fog bank below us, in the lower elevations, but it never reached our altitude until the very end of our trek.
+When we arrived at our trailhead, the sun was shining brightly, and continued to do so…for the remainder of the afternoon!
+We had many opportunities to view the fog bank below us, in the lower elevations, but it never reached our altitude until the very end of our trek.
 By then, we had returned to the car and were wandering about, seeking out prime picture opportunities. 😁

 The fog is coming!